wbarahona/ghost-ocular-implants/README.md

 You can customize certain parameters on how this plugin will behave:

 ### Results
-By default and as a fallback, the results are appended a results id element or to the body but it is better you define a results box of your own.
+By default and as a fallback, the results are appended to a results element identified by id="results" or to the body but you better define a results box of your own.
 Create a results box like the example below
 ```html
     <ul class="post-results"></ul>